afontcu/afontcu.dev/content/blog/trivago-javascript-kyle-simpson.md

 Well, I was fortunate enough.

 Yeah, that’s about right.
 5 days with Kyle Simpson.
 For free.
-In Düsseldorf, surrounded by other Javascript engineers.
+In Düsseldorf, surrounded by other JavaScript engineers.
 How cool is that?

 ![](https://cdn-images-1.medium.com/max/1200/1*VYIrQTH68pviHiwuqhMfXA.png)

 The menu for the week was the following:

-- Javascript foundations
+- JavaScript foundations
 - ES6: the good parts
 - Rethinking Async
-- Functional Light Javascript
+- Functional Light JavaScript
-- Functional Light Javascript II
+- Functional Light JavaScript II

 One topic per day.
 8 hours a day.